When it comes to hot springs near San Jose, you can't go wrong with Mercey Hot Springs.

 The San Andreas Fault, which forms the boundary between the Pacific and North American plates, runs nearby.

-Originally known to the American Indians, this hot spring first appeared in history in 1848.
+Originally known to the Native Americans, the hot springs did not appear in history until 1848.

 During the pioneer days of the West, it was a stronghold of outlaws known as the Five Joaquins Gang.